csx42/Design-patterns/README.md

 -----------------------------------------------------------------------
 ### 1) Compiling and Running Commands:
 -----------------------------------------------------------------------
-Compilation: ant -buildfile studentCoursesBackup/src/build.xml all Running the code: ant -buildfile studentCoursesBackup/src/build.xml run -Darg0=coursePrefs.txt -Darg1=courseInfo.txt -Darg2=regResults.txt -Darg3=regConflicts.txt -Darg4=errorLog.txt
+Compilation: ant -buildfile studentCoursesBackup/src/build.xml all <br>
+Running the code: ant -buildfile studentCoursesBackup/src/build.xml run -Darg0=coursePrefs.txt -Darg1=courseInfo.txt -Darg2=regResults.txt -Darg3=regConflicts.txt -Darg4=errorLog.txt

 ### **NOTE**:

-While running the program note that:
+While running the program note that:     <br>
-1st argument: -Darg0, must be course preference file.
+1st argument: -Darg0, must be course preference file.      <br>
-2nd argument: -Darg1, must be course info file.
+2nd argument: -Darg1, must be course info file.         <br>
-3rd argument: -Darg2, is the file where results are written.
+3rd argument: -Darg2, is the file where results are written.       <br>
-4th argument: -Darg3, is the file where time conflicts are written.
+4th argument: -Darg3, is the file where time conflicts are written.        <br>
-4th argument: -Darg3, is the file where error in registration due to capacity are written.
+4th argument: -Darg3, is the file where error in registration due to capacity are written.      <br>

-CoursePrefs and courseInfo file must be on the same level of src.
+CoursePrefs and courseInfo file must be on the same level of src.<br>
 There is no need for regResult, errorlog and regConflicts files to be present while running.
-It will be created in the runtime.
+It will be created in the runtime.<br>

 -----------------------------------------------------------------------
 ### 2) Input Format Specification: